CarCareTruth Score

 As an Amazon Associate I earn from qualifying purchases.
 Full disclosure

-Prices may varyHealth score is for adult use as intended, per the manufacturer's SDS.
+Prices may varyHealth score is for adult use as intended.
+No manufacturer SDS is on file, so it is translated from the ingredient chemistry.
 It does not model child ingestion, accidental spill cleanup, or off-label use.
 See the safety panel below for full hazard classification, and /disclaimer for the full editorial scope.

 No Safety Data Sheet on file.

-CarCareTruth has not received a Safety Data Sheet from the manufacturer for this product.
-Hazard classification and PPE cannot be cited.
+CarCareTruth has not received a Safety Data Sheet from the manufacturer for this product, so no GHS hazard classification can be cited.
+The tiers below are cautious defaults — “Beyond SDS” — translated from the product’s ingredient chemistry and how comparable formulations classify, not from a manufacturer hazard classification.
 Request an SDS from the manufacturer before use.

-This product ranks #3 of 5 in Anti-Fog (Interior Glass).
+This product ranks #2 of 3 in Anti-Fog (Interior Glass).

 Last reviewed June 14, 2026